BleuBleu/FamiStudio/Docs/docs/cleanup.md

 * **Delete unassigned samples** : Samples that are not assigned to any key of the DPCM instrument will be deleted.

-* **Delete DPCM samples WAV source data** : Remove all the source data of any DPCM sample that was created from a WAV file.
-This will essentially replace the source data of these samples with its processed DMC data and reset all the processing parameters.
-Only do this when you know you are completely done adjusting your samples, to reduce the file size.
-This will not affect the sound of the song, but will severely limit your ability to go back and adjust things like volume, etc.
+* **Permanently apply all DPCM sample processing** : Remove all the source data of any DPCM sample and replaces it with its processed DMC data.
+This will also reset all the processing parameters.
+Only do this when you know you are completely done adjusting your samples, to reduce the file size (it you were using WAV files as source).
+This will not affect the sound of the song, but will severely limit your ability to go back and adjust things like volume, etc. in a lossless way.

-* **Permanently apply all DPCM sample processing** : Same as above but for all samples, not just WAV files.

 * **Delete unused arpeggios** : Arpeggios that are not used by a single note will be deleted.